Call-for-Code-for-Racial-Justice/Legit-Info/STAGE1.md

 ##### Debugging locally
-To debug a Django project run with DEBUG set to True in `settings.py` to start a native Django development server.
+To debug a Django project, run with DEBUG set to True in `settings.py` to start a native Django development server.
 This comes with the Django's stack-trace debugger, which will present runtime failure stack-traces.
 For more information, see [Django's